The Cheapest Cities in Europe to Fly to in 2023

 This Budapest (BUD) deal could get you to Europe for under $598.

 With all of these locations, flying to hot spots like Switzerland, Italy, or Germany will probably cost you double.
-But if you look around at the cheapest spots and do the math on what a connecting flight would cost you, you can stand to save huge.
+But if you look around at the cheapest spots and do the math on what a connecting flight would cost you, you can stand to save big.

 From any of these places, the rest of the continent is just a hop, skip, and jump away!